Aravindmarrapu/loan_approval_case-study/README.md

 ## Loan Approval Prediction - Random Forest Model

-## Project Purpose:
+## Goal:
+To accurately predict loan approvals without falsely approving too many loans that should be denied (minimize False Positives).

 ## Business Case:
 To create a model that accurately predicts loan approval and automates the manual approval process.

-## Goal:
-To accurately predict loan approvals without falsely approving too many loans that should be denied (minimize False Positives).

-## Deliverable:

 ### In Repository: